a human face in the administration of justice

 Police-soroti2

 …..The Complainant stopped and instead of taking these boys to the nearby police post or LC office, decided to put them in the same vehicle and drove with them to Arua Central Police Station about 20kms.
-PAS team contacted the LC 111 chairperson of Oriama Sub county, Hon.
+PAS team contacted the LC III chairperson of Oriama Sub county, Hon.
 Itrima Lonzino via telephone.
 He turned up the next day and the three boys were handed to him and he rode with them on his Motorcycle and took them to their parents.

 A-Community-Legal-Volunteer-conducting-mediation